Basic information Safety Supplier Related

 Physical properties

 Sodium chloride is the familiar compound commonly referred to as salt or table salt.
-Th e mineral form of sodium chloride is halite and is found in natural deposits throughout the world.
-It accounts for approximately 2.7% by weight of the dissolved minerals in seawater.
-Sodium chloride is an ionic compound existing as a white crystalline cubic structure of alternating sodium and chloride ions.
-Sodium chloride is essential for life, with the average adult requiring about 1 to 2 grams per day.
-Salt supplies sodium and provides numerous essential functions such as maintaining water balance in cells, taking part in nerve signal transmission and muscle contraction.
+Its mineral form, called halite, is found in natural deposits worldwide and constitutes approximately 2.7% by weight of the dissolved minerals in seawater.
+As an ionic compound, it exists as a white crystalline solid with a cubic structure composed of alternating sodium and chloride ions.
+Sodium chloride is essential for life, with the average adult requiring an intake of about 1 to 2 grams per day.
+It supplies sodium, which performs numerous vital functions, including maintaining cellular water balance, facilitating nerve signal transmission, and enabling muscle contraction.

 Uses